Understand

 - 9 Creggandevesky Court Tomb may be 5000 years old.
 It's 200 yards west of Loughmallon Road, watch for the signpost, but the farmer may block access if there's livestock in the field.

-- 10 Lissan House, Drumgrass Road BT80 9SW.
-Daily 09:00-17:00.
+- 10 Lissan House, Drumgrass Road BT80 9SW, ☏ +44 7736 837779.
 Plantation-era mansion, home of the Staples family 1620-2006.
 It was greatly extended (and the family financially over-extended) with Georgian and Victorian additions.
-It became derelict in the 20th century but was made over to a charitable trust, restored, and opened to visits from 2012.
+It became derelict in the 20th century but was made over to a charitable trust and restored, Visit by pre-booked tour.

 - 11 Lough Fea is six miles north of town along B162.
 It's a reservoir lake, angling is permitted, and there's a firm walking trail around it of 2.5 miles.
 On the lane northeast is Ballybriest, a dual court tomb from perhaps 3500 BC, and Corick stone circle is further up the hill.
 Rising above is Slieve Gallion, the eastern summit of The Sperrins: see Magherafelt.

-- 12 Springhill House, 20 Springhill Road, Moneymore BT45 7NQ (5 miles northeast of town), ☏ +44 28 8674-8210, [email protected].
-Closed until April 2021.
+- 12 Springhill House, 20 Springhill Road, Moneymore BT45 7NQ, ☏ +44 28 8674 8210, [email protected].
+Daily 11AM-4PM.
 This beautiful manor house, built around 1680, was home to ten generations of the Lenox-Conynghams, an early Plantation family.
 It's been owned by the National Trust since 1957 and has a large Costume Museum in the former laundry.
 There are extensive woodland grounds.
+Adult £10, child £5, NT free.

 - 13 Ardboe is a little village on the shore of Lough Neagh.
 Its main attraction is the 10th century High Cross, the oldest in Ulster, 18 foot tall and elaborately carved.
 There was a monastery here from the 6th century, founded by Saint Colman, but nothing remains.
 A mile north at the junction of Annaghmore Rd and Aneeterer Rd is Coyle's Cottage, a 250-year-old fisherman's cottage.
 It's occasionally been open to visits.